JyvanXB8V/Simple-Travel-Website/README.md

 # Simple-Travel-Website
 2nd Year 2nd Semester project for PHP CLASS.
-FEEL free to use my project
+FEEL free to use my project TO SEE WITH pictures please download the entire RAR file

 WHAT'S INSIDE:
 - HTML, CSS AND PHP CODES with sql for the database